This week my wife and I took a day off and visited Borde Hill Gardens near Haywards Heath in Sussex. This is probably one of my new favourite places!!

 In his book ‘Mid Sussex Through The Ages’, published in 1939, Albert E Gregory described Haywards Heath’s transformation with the arrival of the railway.
 He wrote: “So the centuries old sleep of the Heath was broken by an army of north country navvies and the great change had begun.
 The railway was completed in 1841.
 “A north countryman, Mr Flesher, the contractor for this section of the line, took such a fancy to the place that, during the progress of the work, he built a house for himself on top of the tunnel which, under much altered conditions, was called Clevelands, and it was the first house built as a direct result of the railway.”

 This story stirs up quite a lot of pride and excitement – it’s great to know my ancestor played a major part in the development of a town.

 However – it has also made made me wonder what happened to the family money.
 The story handed down in my family is that my grandmother (Joseph’s granddaughter) died when my father was 4 because the family was so poor and she didn’t eat enough.
 She always made sure that the children ate first.

-Thank you Florence Daisy Maude Catchlove (nee Flesher) for loving my Dad so much.
+Thank you Florence Daisy Maude Catchlove (nee Flesher) for loving my Grandad so much.